 After the January 6, 2021, Capitol riot, as researchers and journalists were seeking answers about what happened, how, and why, a trove of helpful information almost magically appeared.
 Through inept cybersecurity, the right-wing social media site Parler had accidentally made all of its data public to anyone who knew how to find it.

 Journalists pounced, immediately combing through millions of posts, pictures, and videos to report on what people inside the Capitol did that day.
 Now, a year later, a team of researchers with the left-leaning think tank New America are releasing their findings after a deep and retrospective dive through an estimated 183 million now-public posts.
-The report, titled “Parler and the Road to the Capitol Attack” and written by Candace Rondeaux, Ben Dalton, and Cuong Nguyen, draws a clearer picture of what took place on the platform ahead of the riot.
+The report, titled “Parler and the Road to the Capitol Attack” and written by Candace Rondeaux, Ben Dalton, Cuong Nguyen, Michael Simeone, Thomas Taylor, and Shawn Walker draws a clearer picture of what took place on the platform ahead of the riot.

 “One of the biggest takeaways is that Parler was designed, either intentionally or because of neglect, to make it easy to run coordinated inauthentic campaigns,” Rondeaux told me in a phone call, referring to the practice of artificially boosting certain content and perspectives on social media platforms.
 The concept, best known in association with countries like Russia’s use of social media tactics to influence American political discourse, has also been used to describe how right-wing propagandist James O’Keefe’s Project Veritas boosted its videos spreading disinformation.